riaanjlagrange/Pizza-Clicker/README.md

 ## What is Pizza Clicker?

-**Pizza Clicker** is a clicker game based off of the popular mobile and steam game, _Cookie Clicker_.
+**Pizza Clicker** is a clicker game based off of the popular web and steam game, _Cookie Clicker_.
 Build up your Pizza Empire and rise above your competition!

 ![Preview of the Game](./img/markdown/md-preview--main.jpg "Pizza Clicker in action!")